The Institute of Historical Research is a unique institution founded in 1921 which seeks:

 *In cases of serious breach eg violence, obscene conduct, theft, vandalism, damage to property, or using Institute premises to access or download illicit material, membership will be terminated immediately and will not be renewed.

-Appeals against decisions made regarding breaches of this Code should be made in writing to the Director, Miles Taylor.
+Appeals against decisions made regarding breaches of this code should be made in writing to the Director, Lawrence Goldman.